-TSA Implements New Screening Procedures for Carry-on Items at Albuquerque International Sunport
+TSA Implements New Screening Procedures for Carry-on Items at Sunport – October 27, 2017

 The new procedures require travelers to place all electronics larger than a cell phone in bins for x-ray screening when going through the security checkpoint.
 The electronics should be placed in a bin with nothing on top or below, similar to how laptops have been screened for several years.